Aksel Larsen: Enacting the popular front policy

-Larsen and the Communist Party complied with the orders from Moscow and began working for the popular front policy.
-In March 1938 following Adolf Hitler’s takeover of Austria in the Anschluss, Larsen held a speech in which he used a more patriotic rhetoric than before and warned that Denmark could suffer the same fate.
+Larsen and the DKP complied with the orders from Moscow and began working for the popular front policy.
+In March 1938 following Adolf Hitler's takeover of Austria in the Anschluss, Larsen held a speech in which he used a more patriotic rhetoric than before and warned that Denmark could suffer the same fate.
 After the speech, the communists urged the Social Democrats and the Social Liberal Party to join them in a popular front.
-In a letter to the Social Democratic leader and prime minister Thorvald Stauning, Larsen promised “the most unconditional and loyal support”.
+In a letter to the Social Democratic leader and prime minister Thorvald Stauning, Larsen promised "the most unconditional and loyal support".

 The new party line culminated on the 1938 party congress where Larsen delivered one of his most important speeches.
 He declared that the Communist Party was both a Danish and a democratic party and put great emphasis on his party's wishes for unity in the labour movement.
 The popular front policy garnered supporters outside traditional communist constituencies, and since the communists used the charismatic Larsen to personify their policies, he became increasingly popular.
 However, the Social Democrats refused to cooperate with the communists.

 In spite of the popularity of both Larsen and the popular front, voter support for the party was small.
-Although the communists got 40,983 votes in the 1939 election and went from two to three seats in Folketinget, the increase was much smaller than they had hoped for, which was a great disappointment to Larsen.
+Although the communists got 2.4% of the vote in the 1939 election and went from two to three seats in Folketinget, the increase was much smaller than they had hoped for, which was a great disappointment to Larsen.
 The communists were further disappointed by the 1939 constitutional referendum two months later, where they had campaigned in favour of the new constitution which was not passed.

 World War II: Resistance movement and Sachsenhausen

-The popular front policy crumbled with the signing of the Molotov-Ribbentrop pact on 23 August 1939.
+The popular front policy crumbled with the signing of the Molotov–Ribbentrop pact on 23 August 1939.
 Despite being confused about the pact, Larsen defended Stalin's decision.
-The German invasion of Poland on 1 September and Stalin's invasion of Poland on 17 September and the following partition of Poland between Hitler and Stalin caused more confusion in the communist movement, as the former image of the Soviet Union as a ”bulwark against fascism” now fell.
+The German invasion of Poland on 1 September and Stalin's invasion of Poland on 17 September and the following partition of Poland between Hitler and Stalin caused more confusion in the communist movement, as the former image of the Soviet Union as a "bulwark against fascism" now fell.

 The situation was difficult but Larsen did his best to defend the Soviet Union.
 This put him under a great deal of stress and in September he asked the party secretariat and later the Comintern for permission to resign as chairman.
 These requests were denied, as it was feared that a change in leadership would increase strain on the party.
 Larsen raised the issue again when the Soviet Union laid pressure on Finland to evacuate Karelia but was turned down once more.
 The Soviet attack on Finland on 30 November 1939 and the Winter War created great public sympathy for Finland in the Danish public.
-Contrary, the communists were despised for their support of the Soviet Union, and Aksel Larsen became the target of public disdain.
+By contrast, the communists were despised for their support of the Soviet Union, and Larsen became the target of public disdain.
 Shortly after the beginning of the war, the entire Folketing walked out in protest when Larsen mounted the podium.